Barabrad/BB-DAQ/README.md

 Enter the column index (start at 0) for the x-axis in the transmitted data:
 ```

-4. [**If R4**, press the Reset button on the Arduino.]
+5. [**If R4**, press the Reset button on the Arduino.]
 After entering `3` for the column index for the x-axis, you will be asked for the y-axis, for which you should enter `4`.
 Afterwards, you will be asked to save the data in an Excel file or a CSV file.
-(This assignment requires an Excel file.)
+(The assignment this tutorial was made for requires an Excel file, so `0` will be entered.)
 ```
 Enter the column index (start at 0) for the x-axis in the transmitted data: 3 Enter the column index (start at 0) for the y-axis in the transmitted data: 4